Utils¶

 Returns¶

-- True if equal or more time has passed thanself.time_limit
+bool- True if equal or more time has passed thanself.time_limitsince the last redraw.

 MgProgressbar().progress¶